usualoma/grunt-xgettext/README.md

 In both cases, all string arguments inside the tr() function call are extracted as translatable messages.

-Be aware that concatenating translatable strings with variables data is inherently not possible.
+Be aware that concatenating translatable strings with variables is inherently not possible.
 For example, this will __NOT__ work:

     tr("Some value: " + value)